-You should most often hear the expression "giving meaning of your photos", whether in magazines, exhibitions or photo blogs.
+You have most likely heard the expression "giving meaning to your photos" in magazines, exhibitions, or photo blogs.

 But what exactly does this expression mean?
-I feel more and more that it takes the form of an injunction or even a requirement.
+More and more, I feel that it takes the form of a restriction or requirement.

-In this article, I will explain why in my opinion it is important that you make sense of your photos but especially how to do it.
+In this article, I will explain my opinion about the importance of instilling meaning into your photos, and how to accomplish this.

 Definition of the Expression ‘Giving Meaning’

 I have found many definitions of the expression ‘giving meaning’.
-It is a expression that is used in many contexts.
+It is used in many contexts.

-For the purpose of this article, I have retained the following definition.
+For this article, I have chosen the following definition:

-Giving meaning is a direction, a certainty that what we are experiencing has a meaning.
+Giving meaning is a direction, a certainty that what we are experiencing has a purpose.

-For me, this definition means that finding the sens of something is enough to find the way.
+For me, this definition explains that making sense of something is enough to find the way to starting.
 This is exactly what I am going to show you.

 Your photo projects must have meaning.
-You should not create your images out of envy but out of passion, as I had described in the article concerning the photographic state of mind.
+You should not create your images out of envy, but out of passion, which I have described in a previous article discussing the photographic state of mind.

-But you are going to ask me: why giving meaning to my photos?
-What is the point?
-Your questioning is legitimate.
-I also asked myself this crucial question many years ago.
-I found the answer.
-It can be approached along two different axes.
+You may ask me, “Why should I give meaning to my photos?
+What is the point?”
+Your questions are legitimate.
+I also asked myself these crucial questions many years ago.
+I found that the answer can be approached along two different axes.

-Giving Meaning to Your Photos is Important for You as Photographer
+Giving Meaning to Your Photos Is Important for You as a Photographer

 By giving meaning to your images, you will improve their quality.

-By seeking to give meaning, you will develop your own photographic language.
+By seeking for that meaning, you will develop your own photographic language.
 You will express yourself better.
 You will also learn to better master the semiology of your photographs.

 In short, you will learn how to build your photographs in a more interesting way.
-You will develop a real methodology.
+You will develop an authentic methodology.
 With this method, you will no longer waste time in the field during your sessions.
-You will go to the basics: create interesting photos.
+You will return to the basics: create interesting photos.

-Personally, this is the whole adventure that I lived a certain number of years ago when I created my ACANP method.
+Personally, this is part of an adventure that I lived several years ago when I created my ACANP method.

 I wanted to give meaning to my photographs.
 I wanted them to become timeless artistic works.
-So, I created a working and research framework to situate myself.
+So, I created an experience-based research framework to situate myself.
 I wanted to organize my creative approach and have time to better create and express myself.

-Finally, my research led to the creation of ACANP.
-I always use it in my professional activity.
-It is also the one I teach during my nature photo workshops.
+Ultimately, my research led to the creation of ACANP, which I now use in all my professional activity.
+It is also what I teach during my nature photo workshops.

-Giving meaning to my photographs has allowed me to progress in my field and to become very creative.
+Giving meaning to my photographs has allowed me to progress in my field and to become more creative.

-Giving meaning to your photographs will also allow you, as a photographer, to develop empathetic qualities towards your audience and the world around you.
-By trying to make sense of what you create, you will try to better understand the expectations of others and you will try to respond to them as best you can to please them.
+Giving meaning to your photographs will allow you, as a photographer, to develop empathetic qualities towards your audience and the world around you.
+By trying to make sense of what you create, you will better understand the expectations of others and thus better respond to them as best you can.
 You will become empathetic.
 This is what happened to me!

 Giving Meaning to Your Photos is Important for Your Audience

-The second reason to always seek to give meaning to your photographs, concerns the audience or the viewers of your achieved images.
+One reason to always search for meaning in your photographs, concerns the audience, or viewers, of your achieved images.

 Giving meaning creates a unique emotional connection with the people who view your images.